Skip to content

 For the full per-model breakdown for your plan, see the Plans & Pricing page or download the Service Description PDF.

-• TPM (Tokens per Minute) — Maximum number of input tokens processed per minute
+• TPM (Tokens per Minute) — best-effort ceiling on input tokens processed per minute; not an SLA-backed throughput target

-• RPM (Requests per Minute) — Maximum number of API requests per minute
+• RPM (Requests per Minute) — best-effort ceiling on API requests per minute; not an SLA-backed request-rate target

 • Both input and output tokens count toward TPM limits